feicao1995/feicao1995.github.io/_pages/about.md

 + Uncovering a two-phase dynamics from a dollar exchange model with bank and debt; SIAM Journal on Applied Mathematics, 83(5):1872-1891, 2023; Fei Cao, Sebastien Motsch.
 + Uniform propagation of chaos for a dollar exchange econophysics model; European Journal of Applied Mathematics, 1-13, 2024; Fei Cao, Roberto Cortez.
 + From the binomial reshuffling model to Poisson distribution of money; Networks and Heterogeneous Media, 19(1):24-43, 2024; Fei Cao, Nicholas F. Marshall.
++ From interacting agents to Boltzmann-Gibbs distribution of money; Nonlinearity, 37(12):125020, 2024; Fei Cao, Pierre-Emmanuel Jabin.

 Submitted papers
 ======
-+ From interacting agents to Boltzmann-Gibbs distribution of money; In revision at Nonlinearity, 2024; Fei Cao, Pierre-Emmanuel Jabin.
 + A biased dollar exchange model involving bank and debt with discontinuous equilibrium; Submitted, 2023; Fei Cao, Stephanie Reed.
 + On the equivalence between Fourier-based and Wasserstein distances for probability measures on N; Submitted, 2024; Fei Cao, Xiaoqian Gong.
 + Sticky dispersion on the complete graph: a kinetic approach; Submitted, 2024; Fei Cao, Sebastien Motsch.